 It is important to have the right size downrod to install a fan on a sloped or vaulted ceiling.
 If the downrod is too small, you risk the fan blades hitting the ceiling.
 So, what is the minimum length required for a ceiling fan downrod?

-The minimum downrod length required for a ceiling fan on a sloped or vaulted ceiling is 4 inches more than the multiple of the rise of the ceiling per inch of its run and the fan’s radius.
+The minimum downrod length for a ceiling fan on a sloped or vaulted ceiling is 12 inches and the maximum is 36 inches.
+But this depends on the slope of the roof.
+To be exact the downrod length should be 4 inches more than the multiple of the rise of the ceiling per inch of its run and the fan’s radius.

 That is, Downrod length (inches) = 4 + [(radius of the fan) x (rise/run of the ceiling)]

 For example, consider a room with a sloped roof.
 The length, aka run, of the room is 12 feet, and the rise, the difference between the lowest and the highest points of the sloped roof, is 8 feet.
 The ceiling fan has a blade span of 52 inches.